ethans333/celly-auto-sms/README.md

 - [ ] Add time zone support for scheduling
 - [ ] Redirection
 - [ ] When view scaled and cells moved curves dont properly align
+- [ ] Make it so when you build a new cell it sets its default state to prop values if they exist